mpfan/CarpAuth/README.md

 4. Go to `localhost:3000` in your browser

 ## Start server
-1. Chnage directory to `carpauth-server`
+1. Change directory to `carpauth-server`
 2. Run `npm install`
 3. Run `node index.js`